25 Max. per order Raspberry-Pi Pico Microcontoler RP2040 Cortex M0+ @...

 Add motion, direction and orientation sensors to your Arduino projects with this all-in-one 9 degrees of freedom sensor (9-DOF sensor).
 The integrated circuit contains three sensors, one of them is a classic 3-axis accelerometer, capable of indicating the direction relative to the center of the earth (by measuring gravity on 3 axes) OR of quantifying the acceleration of the board in a 3-dimensional space.
 The second sensor is a 3-axis magnetometer capable of detecting where the strongest magnetic field comes from, usually used to detect the north magnetic pole.
 The third is a 3-axis gyroscope (wikipedia) capable of measuring the angular position (measurement of spin and twist).
 By combining the data you can REALLY orient yourself.

-When Adafruit fell on the LSM9DS0 (the LSM9DS1 is the last proposed revision) of ST micro, he saw the opportunity to make a great breakout for a reasonable price!
-Design your own activity and travel plotters with a wealth of data available.
-Adafruit has created a breakout board that has all the necessary circuits such as a 3V regulator and level shifter (logic level adapter) allowing the breakout to be used with microcontrollers in 3V or 5V logic.
+The LSM9DS1 is the last proposed revision of ST micro gyroscope.
+It is a great component to creates your own activity and travel plotters with a wealth of data available at reasonable price!
+Adafruit had created a breakout board with all the necessary circuits such as a 3V regulator and level shifter (logic level adapter) allowing the breakout to be used with in 3V or 5V logic microcontrolers.

 Some technical information: